Assertive Communication for Managers: 5 Hacks to Master the Skill

 • Confrontation: It is used when a person openly and explicitly confronts another person or issue.
 This style is often used for assertiveness when someone feels they have been wronged, leading to anger and argumentation.

-• Negotiation: It involves using persuasion and logic to reach an agreement with someone else.
+• Negotiation: It involves using persuasion techniques and logic to reach an agreement with someone else.
 It consists in taking time for deliberation, trying different approaches until one gets a response, then proceeding from there based on what was agreed upon rather than imposing one’s will immediately.

 • Influence: It uses social proof looking to others for guidance and inspiration, and emotional appeal to change or persuade someone.
 It often involves a personal connection and the use of persuasive language.